FronTendency/Gallery_for_cardputerADV/README.md

 - SD Card Support: Loads images from a specific folder.
 - Optimized for Cardputer: Tailored for the device's display.

+## 🎉 What's New
+- 🖼️Support for three image formats: jpg, png, bmp.
+- ℹ️Additional file information available by pressing the 'L' key.
+- ⚙️Performance improvements and bug fixes.

 ## 🚀 How to Use